zeomachado/sample-dw-stocks-cloud/README.md

-# Sample Project Stock Data Warehose in the Cloud
+# Sample Project Stock Data Warehouse in the Cloud